conradwt/diesel-demo/README.md

 ## Support

-Bug reports and feature requests can be filed with the rest for the Phoenix project here:
+Bug reports and feature requests can be filed with the rest for the Diesel Demo project here:

 - [File Bug Reports and Features](https://github.com/conradwt/diesel_demo/issues)

 ## License

-Zero to GraphQL Using Rails is released under the [MIT license](./LICENSE.md).
+Diesel Demo is released under the [MIT license](./LICENSE.md).

 ## Copyright